yutakahirano/ws-over-http2/ws-over-http2-message-mapping.md

 ##WebSocket message
 There are three kinds of WebSocket message: Text, Binary and Close.

-A text message represents a text.
+A Text message represents a text.
-A binary message represents an arbitrary octet sequence.
+A Binary message represents an arbitrary octet sequence.
-A close message consists of code and reason defined in [the WebSocket API](http://www.w3.org/TR/websockets/).
+A Close message consists of code and reason defined in [the WebSocket API](http://www.w3.org/TR/websockets/).

 ### Message representation
 A WebSocket message consists of a HEADERS frame and subsequent possibly multiple DATA frames.